ia-usgs/Xeno/README.md

 ### **Automatic Installation (Recommended)**

 Be sure to use the Raspberry Pi OS lite 64 bit version!!!!
 (Unless RPi0)

-You can only select ONE driver to use, either LCD Display or E-Ink display!
-If you use both, the second one selected won't work.

 1. Clone the repository and run the installation script:
    ```bash